 Course Content: Components of sustainable development: environment, economy and society.
 Games and group discussions to introduce the need for sustainable development in today's world.
-Concepts of economic development and human development.Economic development indices and their critique.Human development index and its critique.Discussion on sustainable development indices.Group discussion on economic development, and the impact on public health and environment.Group discussion on climate change and development, and other environmental and ecological related issues in today's world.Science, technology, innovations and sustainable development.
+Concepts of economic development and human development.
+Economic development indices and their critique.
+Human development index and its critique.
+Discussion on sustainable development indices.
+Group discussion on economic development, and the impact on public health and environment.
+Group discussion on climate change and development, and other environmental and ecological related issues in today's world.
+Science, technology, innovations and sustainable development.
+Energy and transport for economic development and human development, and their impact on sustainable development.
 Industrial and service sector and their impact on sustainable development.
 Use of fertilizers and pesticides, green revolution and agricultural biotechnology in the agricultural sector, and their impact on sustainable development.
 Globalization and its impact on sustainable development.
-Information and communication technology and its impact on sustainable development project execution, report writing and assessment.
+Information and communication technology and its impact on sustainable development.
+Sustainable development project execution, report writing and assessment.
 (L&T30, P&A30 =45).